rajprogrammerbd/coding_problems_solved/docs/React/index.md

 * **What are the three principle that redux follows?**

-* *Single Source of Truth:* The global state of an app is stored within an object tree in a single store.
-As a result, it becomes easier to build universal apps due to the server’s state being serialized into the client without any extra codes.
-A single state tree, in turn, makes it easy to inspect an app.
+* *Single Source of Truth:* Redux consists of a single store, which is a JavaScript value containing the entire state of your application.
+A single source of truth comes with a lot of benefits: In traditional applications, the state is stored in different places across the whole application.

 * *Read-only State:* There is only one way for changing the state–emit an action or an object that describes what happened.
 As per the second principle, neither the network nor the views callbacks would ever write to the state.
 Instead of it, these express intent for the transformation of the form.